aws-samples/amazon-eks-saga-choreography/choreography/install.md

 export GIT_URL=git@ssh.gitlab.aws.dev:eks-saga-choreography
 ```

+Configure the AWS CLI with `aws configure` to use the same region ID as the value set for `REGION_ID` above.

 ## Installation

 To install various projects of the Saga Choreography pattern, follow the instructions of each repository as listed below _and in that order._